cult-of-coders/apollo/docs/ssr.md

   ), // Main entry point function
   server, // This is returned by initialize() function
   root: 'react-root', // The id of the element of rendering,
-  handler: async sink => {}, // Async function that allows you to perform additional operations });
+  handler: async (sink, apolloClient) => {}, // Async function that allows you to perform additional operations });

 // hanlde SSR